forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 * ANSIBLE_SSH_KEY_PATH - the location of your ssh key you created e.g. `~/.ssh/id_rsa_your_key_name.pub`
 * ANSIBLE_REMOTE_USER - the name you gave the key when you registered it with GCP e.g. `forensic-ansible-user`
 * PYTHON_INTERPRETER - the location of your Python installation e.g. `localansible/bin/python3`
+* ANSIBLE_BECOME - true by default
+* PYTHON_INTERPRETER - the location of your local Python
+* GCP_PROJECT - the GCP Project name'
+* GCP_SERVICE_ACCOUNT_FILE - the location of teh GCP service account key you downloaded.

 ## GCP VM Instance Configuration